 • going back to sleep only to start the cycle again

 This can repeat itself fifty or more times each hour throughout the night.
 With a blocked airway, the person who snores cannot receive sufficient oxygen, and this can result in various other difficulties.

-I’m sure you’re aware of the negative consequences of second-hand smoke, but are you aware of how bad second-hand snoring can be to you?
-Research shows that bedmates of people who snore can lose as much or more sleep as the snorer.
-Given that snorers can produce nearly 80 decibels of sound, a bed partner’s sound waves are louder than trying to get a good night’s sleep while strapped to a hand-held vacuum cleaner.
+You’ve probably heard of the negative consequences of second-hand smoke, but are you aware of how harmful second-hand snoring could be to you?
+Ongoing research has shown that bedmates of people who snore can lose as much or more sleep as the snorer.
+Given that snorers can produce nearly 80 decibels of sound, a bed partner’s rumblings are louder than trying to get a good night’s sleep while strapped to a hand-held vacuum cleaner.

 Oral Appliance Alleviates Snoring/Sleep Apnea

-A solution available to those who snore or even have sleep apnea is an oral appliance offered by Gladstone Family Dentistry.
-An appliance is positioned in the mouth and worn just like a mouth protector used in sports.
-The appliance helps prevent the collapse of your tongue and soft tissues in the back of the throat so the airway remains open while sleeping.
+A solution accessible to those who snore loudly as well as have sleep apnea is an oral appliance offered by Gladstone Family Dentistry.
+The oral appliance is similar to an athletic mouthguard and is worn while sleeping.
+The appliance helps prevent the collapse of your tongue and soft tissues at the back of the throat so the air passage remains open while asleep.

 CPAP vs. Oral Appliances

 The American Academy of Sleep Medicine now considers dental appliances a first line treatment for Snoring and mild to moderate Sleep Apnea, they are also ideal for patients with severe sleep apnea who cannot tolerate CPAP or as an alternative when traveling where there is no access to power.
 Dental Sleep Appliances have been scientifically proven to be very effective; “over 95% of patients are satisfied with the level of improvement with their snoring when assessed and treated correctly”.

 • The mask is unconsciously taken off at night